TMomster/Golia/ReadmeCN.md

 ---

-English speaker are advised to read the [English version](./Readme.md) file.
+English speakers are advised to read the [English version](./Readme.md) file.

 ---